 I arose to the conclusion of writing my own book, as my husband did, as I had felt inspired to pen a story that would relieve my imagination.
 Not my story.
-No, I did not want anybody to know I was the widow of the late George Holloway.
+No, I did not want anybody to know I was the widower of the late George Holloway.
 His novels sold better after his mysterious death, too.
 My job as a teacher became redundant, and with the rising income, I decided to dedicate my time to my first book.

 Senseless, I assumed so.
 But much needed in an empty time of my life.